jsebvel/eventSiteTest/README.md

 # EventSiteTest
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.0.

+## Important APIKEY
+The field address on customer form does not work on prodution becouse google api key setting.
+To test this field, you should run the project on localhost

 ## Install packages
 Before run this project, run `npm install`.